Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Preliminaries

-Conversely, by a theorem of Abhyankar, any valuation of $\mathbb{C}(X)$ of rank $n$ and rational rank $n$ is equivalent to a valuation taking value in $\mathbb{Z}^n$, see \cite[Theorem~6.5.2]{FK18}.
-As shown in \cite[Theorem~2.9]{CFKLRS17}, any such valuation is induced by an admissible flag on a birational modification of $X$.
+\begin{remark} Conversely, by a theorem of Abhyankar, any valuation of $\mathbb{C}(X)$ with Noetherian valuation ring of rank $n$ is equivalent to a valuation taking value in $\mathbb{Z}^n$, see \cite[Chapter~0, Theorem~6.5.2]{FK18}.
+As shown in \cite[Theorem~2.9]{CFKLRS17}, any such valuation is equivalent to (but not necessarily equal to) a valuation induced by an admissible flag on a birational modification of $X$.
+Here two valuations $\nu,\nu'$ with value in $\mathbb{Z}^n$ are equivalent if one can find a matrix $G$ of the form $\mathrm{I}+N$, where $N$ is strictly upper triangular with integral entries, such that $\nu'=G \nu$. \end{remark}